-It requires database to store the monitoring matrix.
-Let’s start setting up MySQL by creating database, user & password.
+It requires a database to store the monitoring matrix.
+Let’s start setting up MySQL by creating a database, user & password.
 If it’s fresh MySQL installation, then it’s recommended to go through securing procedure by executing

-- Follow the instruction on screen, Actually, you can have Y for all.
+- Follow the instruction on screen.
+Actually, you can have Y for all.

 - Restart MySQL service